trangdata/tpot-fss-ms/manuscript.md

 After DGM-5, DGM-13 (134 genes) was selected by TPOT-DS 30 times (Fig. {@fig:realDS}), with an average cross-validated accuracy on the training set of 0.717 and out-of-sample accuracy of 0.563.
-Previously, this module's enrichment score did not show statistically significant association with the MADRS.
+Previous network approach did not find statistically significant association between this module's enrichment score and the MADRS.
+Gene set enrichment analysis reported DGM-13's involvement in axon guidance and developmental biology pathways with Reactome-FDR *q*-value $<$ 0.05.

 Without DS, the standard TPOT and tuned XGBoost models respectively report a cross-validated accuracy of [] and 0.543, and holdout accuracy of [] and 0.525.